rojcyk/figma-plugin-starter/README.md

 # figma-plugin-starter

 Figma plugins can be very simple, or as complex you want them to be.
 This Figma plugin boilerplate is opiniated and is optimized for a feature rich and larger plugins.
+It is heavily inspired from [viewports-client](https://github.com/rojcyk/viewports-client).

 ### Dependencies

 - It is written in [Typescript](https://www.typescriptlang.org/).
-- The code follows [Prettier](https://github.com/prettier/prettier) code style.
+- The code follows [Prettier](https://github.com/prettier/prettier) styling.
 - It uses [Webpack](https://webpack.js.org/) to create a bundle.
 - It is a [React App](https://reactjs.org/).
 - And the components are styled with [styled-components](https://github.com/styled-components/styled-components) 🤯